kousun12/datadash/chart_defs/sessions/ag_data/eac2414a-e382-43b4-befc-d8efe18813fc/concept.md

 The improved layout ensures all information is clearly visible and legible.
 This approach provides a clear and interactive way to explore the agricultural data, allowing users to identify trends and make comparisons across different crops and years, while also giving a sense of the total beginning stocks for all commodities combined.

 Future improvements should focus on fixing the tooltip positioning to accurately reflect the y-value of the specific point being hovered over within the stacked area chart.
 This will greatly enhance the precision and usability of the interactive features.

+Update: An error has been identified in the chart configuration.
+The "unknown offset: zero" error suggests that the stacking functionality is not working as intended.
+This issue needs to be addressed in the chart's JavaScript code to ensure proper stacking and accurate data representation.